seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 different quantities (distance to the reference / Vol / β), so the binding ceiling differs per coin and the board names which one binds (`dec.binding`).

-**The 6σ distance cap is mandatory:** without it an entry mid-range produced «no leverage», reading a distant reference as huge risk instead of as absent guidance.
-Under `capped` the card says plainly there is no nearby reference and the stop must be held manually.

-**The 2σ distance floor is mandatory:** a move smaller than two daily sigmas is noise, not a broken idea, and no exit can be promised at such a level.
+**Both distance clips are mandatory.** Without the 6σ cap an entry mid-range produced «no leverage», reading a distant reference as huge risk instead of as absent guidance; under `capped` the card says plainly that there is no nearby reference and the stop must be held manually.
+Without the 2σ floor a move smaller than two daily sigmas — noise, not a broken idea — would be promised as an exit.

 **Horizon 7 days, not 30.** 30 days was the single most sensitive parameter in the system — alone it moved the verdict two leverage steps.
 7 days is the upper